371team4/371Team4/userManual/README.md

 * Preview, see what this does below

 ![Preview](designerSnapshots/previow.PNG)
-* Submit, this option will bring you to the Preview page so you can see your slide.
-From here you will need to click submit again to make your Slide to be added to the Show View Page.
+* Submit, this option will submit your Slide and make it be added to the Show View Page

 ![Submit](designerSnapshots/submit.PNG)

 ###### Preview
-The Preview button will open up a preview so you can see what your Slide will look like when it is submitted.
+The Preview button will open up a preview so you can see what your Slide will look like when it is submitted

 ![Preview of Slide](designerSnapshots/preview.PNG)